 In the "other Portland" –my favorite Portland, the one in Maine – you'll find lobster and other seafood staples almost everywhere and for dirt cheap thanks to the glut on the market.
 But you'll also find a ton of vegan and vegetarian-friendly food.

-On my most recent trip to Portland I was amazed at the variety of great food options, and pleased to note multiple plant-based picks that showcased culinary creativity and flavor.
+On my most recent trip to Portland–I signed up for this travel writers conference just to get another trip to Portland, by the way– I was amazed at the variety of great food options, and pleased to note multiple plant-based picks.
 So often plant-based eaters are left with a ho-hum salad sections, but that wasn’t the case in Portland.
 Here's what I ate and loved in Maine.

 This Chinese dumpling house offers a rotating array of dumplings and other small plates with tap takeovers from one of Portland's awesome breweries – when I visited it was the hop-heavy Lone Pine Brewing.
 Their signature Pale Ale was a nice brew that had some hop flavor but was neutral enough to keep the focus on the food.